Ayan Kumar Bhunia

 levels.

-In particular, features from a sketch and a photo are enriched using cross-modal co-attention,
+In particular, features from a sketch and a photo are enriched using cross-modal

 coupled with hierarchical node fusion at every level to form a better embedding space to